On a Personal Note

 My classrooms were busy, often noisy, places where kids got engaged with reading and writing through group projects, discussions, and individual reflection.
 They used art, drama, music and photography together with reading and writing to express their ideas.

 After I left the public school system to teach adult English upgrading, I discovered that many adults had never experienced the type of reading and writing environment I had provided for my secondary school students.
-Many had come from Indigenous and immigrant backgrounds, had moved frequently with their families as kids, and had unpleasant memories of school.
-As adults, they struggled with reading and writing, and often blamed themselves for their challenges.
+Many were Indigenous or immigrant; struggled with undiagnosed neurodivergence such as ADHD and learning disabilities; moved frequently with their families as kids, and remembered school as humiliating and alienating .
+As adults, they often blamed themselves for their writing and reading challenges.

 So, I took on the role of reading and writing coach and cheerleader, helping them to approach their assignments with a whole new toolbox of learning strategies.
 As their skills increased, their confidence soared, and they began to enjoy reading and writing.
 I often heard them say, “I wish someone had taught me these things when I was a student the first time.”

-My next step involved assisting secondary school and post-secondary instructors to create classroom environments that would get students engaged with learning and literacy.
-After earning a master’s and a Ph.D., both of which focused on literacy education, I taught at universities in Western Canada, and in Japan, China, and Uruguay.
+The next phase of my career involved assisting secondary school and post-secondary instructors to create classroom environments that would get students engaged with learning and literacy.
+After earning a master’s and a Ph.D. in education, I taught at universities in Western Canada, and in Japan, China, and Uruguay.

 My experiences outside of Canada taught me a lot.
 I realized that how people view learning, language, and literacy varies with their culture.
 I came home with a better understanding of how to help students with diverse cultural roots.